MKhalusova/MKhalusova.github.io/_posts/2017-12-07-broadcasting-in-numpy.md

 --------------------
 ```

-Here’s another example that wasn’t obvious to me.
+Here's another example that wasn't obvious to me.
 Consider the following code.
 It seems like it should work.
 Intuitively, `a` is an 2 x 4 array, and `b` looks like it has dimensions 2 by 1.
-However, it doesn’t and we get a `ValueError`.
+However, it doesn't and we get a `ValueError`.

 ```python
 a = np.random.random((2,4))